Security Overview for Members

 Information Security Risk Assessments

 To guide employees and the organization in effectively and efficiently managing information security risk, Alloya has implemented an Information Security Risk Assessment (ISRA) process as part of the organization’s comprehensive Information Security Program.
-Third party service providers are also reviewed based on the critically of the service provided.
+Third party service providers are also reviewed based on the criticality of the service provided.

 Alloya has created a data classification scheme in order to appropriately classify and protect information assets.
 All employees are responsible for implementing appropriate managerial, operational, physical and technical controls for access, transmission, retention, protection and disposal of data.